DoctorMcKay/node-steam-user/README.md

 ### enableTwoFactor(callback)
 - `callback` - Required.
 Called when the activation email has been sent.
-	- `status` - A value from `EResult`
-	- `secret` - A `Buffer` containing your shared secret
-	- `revocationCode` - A `string` containing the code you'll need to disable two-factor authentication
+	- `response` - An object containing the response data

-**v1.14.0 or later is required to use this method**
+**v2.0.0 or later is required to use this method**

 Starts the process to turn on TOTP for your account.
 You must have a phone number already linked with and verified on your account.

 You'll be sent an SMS with an activation code that you'll need to provide to `finalizeTwoFactor`.

-**Record your `revocationCode` somewhere secure.
-This appears to be the only way to disable two-factor authentication in the future!**
+**You should save the entire `response` object somewhere secure.** You can use `JSON.stringify` on it safely.

+Properties of note in the `response` object:
+- `status` - A value from `EResult`.
+If this is not `OK` (1), then the request failed.
+- `shared_secret` - This is your secret that's used for two-factor authentication.
+- `revocation_code` - You will need this in the future to disable two-factor authentication.

 ### finalizeTwoFactor(secret, activationCode, callback)
 - `secret` - A `Buffer` containing your shared secret